ropensci/paleobioDB/README.md

     #> 4-4.5 to 3.5-4  14   0
     #> 4.5-5 to 4-4.5   0   0

-And `orig_ext = 2` plots last appearances in the provided data frame (possibly extinctions, if the data are complete enough).
+And `orig_ext = 2` plots disappearances of taxa between time intervals in the provided data frame.

 ``` r
 pbdb_orig_ext(